All Episodes

 Coming up in a moment is Edgar E. Casey.

-the sleeping prophet So much to talk with him about.
+So much to talk with him about.

-We will continue through the evening to monitor the anthrax story.
+We will continue through the evening to monitor the Anthrax story.

-We're getting additional information and as we get it to you, we will get it on the air.
+We're getting additional information, and as we get it to you, we will get it on the air.

 So if you monitor here, you're not going to lose out at all.

-Unusual opportunity to interview Edgar E. Casey.
+you And now a very unusual opportunity to interview Edgar E. Casey.

 He is the son of Gertrude and Edgar Casey, who you may know as the Sleeping Prophet, was born in Selma, Alabama, February 9th, 1918.